kitbenjamin/googleEarthImageCollection/README.md

 # googleEarthImageCollection
-Collect images from Google Earth that can be used to generate 3-D models.
----

 ## Overview
 * Automate the collection of Google Earth images for a specified area and using specified view angles.